Jaipur

 Jaipur's gemstone market glitters at every price point — from tourist trinkets to genuine rubies the size of thumbnails, set in gold by craftsmen who learned from their grandfathers.

-Amber Fort timing — Go at opening (9 AM) to beat the crowds and the heat.
-By noon, it’s packed and 40°C.
+• Amber Fort timing: Arrive at opening (9 AM) to beat the heat and tour groups.
+By noon, it's 40C and packed.
+The Sheesh Mahal is best experienced with few people around.

 Rajasthan Stays in You